 The Physical Therapist Assistant (PTA) Program prepares students to assist the supervising physical therapist in providing physical therapy care.
 The 1+1 curriculum design includes the equivalent of one year of general education coursework and a second year of physical therapy technical courses.
 All first-year program prerequisites must be completed prior to being considered for admission into the second year.
 The program is competitive and draws many applicants.
 A maximum of twenty students are selected based on academic performance, recommendation scores (based on clinical observation assignment as a part of ALH 102-Introduction to Physical Therapy) and interview scores.
 Those not accepted can apply for the following year or seek advisement on other possible career options.

-Once accepted into the PTA program, the students begins the second year (technical phase) which includes academic and laboratory components taught at the Oak Ridge campus, and clinical components located in regional healthcare facilities.
+Once accepted into the PTA program, the student begins the second year (technical phase) which includes academic and laboratory components taught at the Oak Ridge campus, and clinical components located in regional healthcare facilities.
 The second year requires full-time participation and lasts one calendar year from August to August.
-Second year students will be required to attend an orientation session and be certified (and maintain certification) in Basic First Aid (Red Cross or AHA) and CPR through the American Heart Association prior to the start of classes.
+Second year students will be required to attend an orientation session and be certified (and maintain certification) in Basic First Aid and Basic Life Support for Healthcare Providers (CPR) through the American Heart Association prior to the start of classes.
 Classes taken during the second year must be taken in sequence and require a full-time course load.
 During the second year, students may be required to travel within the East Tennessee region to clinical facilities.

 In addition to general entrance requirements for the Allied Health Sciences programs, the applicants for the PTA program must: